loosolab/UROPA/docs_rst/index.rst

 like Gencode, Ensembl, or RefSeq, as well as custom reference files produced by the user.

+**Advantages of UROPA**

+-  Detect the most appropriate annotation with flexible parameter keys that allow robustness and simple customization, such as

+   -  feature type
+   -  feature anchor
+   -  feature direction relative to peak location
+   -  filter for attribute values, e.g. “protein\_coding”
+   -  strand specificity

+-  Utilization of all available GTF files as annotation database
+-  One run with variable sets of parameters by multiple queries
+-  Graduated annotation due to priorization
+-  Different easily-readable output tables (AllHits, FinalHits, BestperQuery\_Hits).
+-  Visual summary for annotation evaluation
+-  Preparation of custom annotation files

 **How to cite**

 Please cite the paper describing UROPA when using it in your research: